 Where to Buy Handmade Shoes

-Many established shoemakers have a presence online, providing detailed portfolios of their work and information on how to begin the consultation process.
+Many established shoemakers maintain an online presence, providing detailed portfolios of their work and information on how to initiate the consultation process.
 Additionally, exclusive fashion exhibitions and artisan markets are excellent places to meet craftsmen and observe their work firsthand.
 Purchasing from these sources ensures authenticity and supports the continuation of traditional shoemaking skills.

 Sustainability and Craft in Heritage Shoemaking